 - Module 6 - Lending Strategies

-Two additional cohorts are planned, tentatively scheduled for Octover/November 2023 and January/February 2024.
-The first 3 cohorts of this program are offered at no cost to participants, supported by funding from the USDA Rural Development's Rural Business and Cooperative Service.
+One additional cohorts are planned, tentatively scheduled for January/February 2024.
+The planned cohorts of this program are offered at no cost to participants, supported by funding from the USDA Rural Development's Rural Business and Cooperative Service.
 The value of this program is $1,850 per participant.

 Credit Ready Meat and Poultry Lending - Professional Technical Assistance

-The Center for Impact Finance also provides Credit Ready Mean and Poultry Lending Professional Technical Assistance to individuals who work at community-based lending institutions (credit unions, CDFIs, and community banks) or other entities eligible for the Meat and Poultry Intermediary Lending Program or the Food Supply Chain Guaranteed Loan Program who are inerested in increasing their organizations' financing activity in the meat and poultry processing space.
+The Center for Impact Finance also provides Credit Ready Mean and Poultry Lending Professional Technical Assistance to individuals who work at community-based lending institutions (credit unions, CDFIs, and community banks).
+In addition, it applies to other entities eligible for the Meat and Poultry Intermediary Lending Program or the Food Supply Chain Guaranteed Loan Program who are interested in increasing their organizations' financing activity in the meat and poultry processing space.
 Eligibility requirements include more than one year of lending experience.
+Contact Hannah Vargason to inquire about technical assistance.